 - bitter apple spray (to spray on anything you don't want chewed on) Or do some research on what to spray on things to inhibit chewing (let me know if you find a good one!)

 - all natural puppy treats (for training).
 Break into the tiniest bites possible or find soft ones.
-(Be sure to NOT over due on treats; I often just use the dry dog food.)
+(Be sure to NOT over due on treats; I rarely use treats and instead just use the dry dog food that they usually eat.)